GoldsteinE/gh-blog/tlsign/README.md

 ### Results and future work

 Once again, the code is available at [GoldsteinE/tlsign].
+Conclusions:

 - We successfully signed a webpage with its TLS session!
 Yay!